Thursday, 4 July 2019

 Mindfulness and Spiritual Intelligence

 Mindfulness meditation has been practiced for over 5000 years as a way of creating deep self awareness.
-Western proponents such as Ekhart Tolle and Jon Kabat-Zinn have been promoters of mindfulness bringing these practices to the mainstream.
+Western proponents such as Ekhart Tolle and Jon Kabat-Zinn are promoters of mindfulness bringing these practices to the mainstream.

-As mindfulness practice helps people to differentiate between thoughts and pure awareness or knowing.
-It makes the distinction that thoughts may be loaded with emotional biases through past conditioning as opposed to awareness, which is the present – the unconditioned here and now, just as it is.
+The practice helps people to differentiate between thoughts and pure awareness or knowing.
+It makes the distinction that thoughts may be loaded with emotional biases through past conditioning as opposed to awareness, which is the present – paying attention to the unconditioned here and now, just as it is.

 This distinction enables us to put stress, anxiety and other forms of mental pressure in perspective as they arise from thoughts and feelings.
 When we bring them to the conscious rational awareness through mindfulness, we may act with clarity.